All Things Stewart Springs

 -- Benicia B., S.F., Yelp review 8-11-20

-This review was soon deleted from Yelp site, not even left in the "not currently recommended" bin near bottom like some of the more controversial or deemed-inappropriate postings.
+This review was soon deleted from the Yelp site, not even left in the "Not currently recommended" bin near the bottom, like some of the more controversial or deemed-inappropriate postings.
 No need to wonder why: speaking truth to power touches the forbidden third rail, shocking to the running of any ethically compromised, nontransparent operation.

 Excerpt from same poster's 12-12-21 Yelp update: